ouspg/CompSec/Lab6_Digital_forensics/README.md

 Intel turns out to be correct and leading investigator decides that this is correct moment to strike.
 This would not be major victory, because only couple of Mallorys men would be caught red-handed, but it still could result Mallorys conviction if enough evidence is found about his involvement.
 Situation is not optimal, but small success is better than fruitless waiting of 3 months.

-Moment to stirke has come: Special units of police crash into the place of meeting and find 2 of Mallorys crooks with huge stash of illeagal weapons and drugs.
+Moment to stirke has come: Special units of police crash into the place of meeting and find 2 of Mallorys crooks with huge stash of illegal weapons and drugs.
 Simultaneously multiple carefully coordinated house raids are performed to all known members of Mallorys gang, including Mallorys home himself.

 Mallory is caught by surprise when police storms into his apartment and immediately arrests him.
 Police officers start to search Mallorys apartment and technican begins to investigate Mallorys computer which is turned on and logged on.
 After discussing with leading investigator, techican decides to start with dumping volatile memory of computer to his external hard drive.